-RestoreCameraPosition: When the video system leaves standby, the camera returns to the position that it had before entering standby.
+RestoreCameraPosition: When the video system leaves standby, the camera returns to the factory default position.

-$\mathsf{DefaultCameraPosition}:$ When the video system leaves standby, the camera moves to the factory default position.
+DefaultCameraPosition: When the video system leaves standby, the camera moves to

 Standby WakeupOnMotionDetection

 Automatic wake up on motion detection is a feature that will sense when a person walks into the room.
 The feature is based on ultrasound detection, and the Proximity Mode setting must be On to make the feature work.